Guide to UAE Cloud Data Residency Compliance

 The cost premium is real but smaller than expected

-UAE cloud pricing carries a small premium over US-East or EU regions, typically 10–25% on compute and storage for equivalent services.
+UAE cloud pricing carries a small premium over US-East or EU regions, a modest premium on compute and storage for equivalent services.
 For most workloads this is a marginal cost.
 For high-volume data-processing workloads it can become meaningful and warrants explicit architecture optimisation.

 The premium is shrinking each year as the regional capacity scales.
-By 2027 the gap is expected to be largely closed for mainstream services.
+The premium is shrinking as regional capacity continues to scale.
 For now, build for UAE residency by default if your customer base demands it; the cost is manageable.

 In closing